nbulischeck/tyton/README.md

 **Process Fops Hooking**: Open the `/proc` file pointer and check to see if any file operations (namely `iterate`) point outside the core kernel text section.

 **Interrupt Descriptor Table Hooking**: Search through the interrupt descriptor table to see if any entries point outside the core kernel text section.
 If they do not point within the core kernel text section, it is likely that they have been hooked but to make sure we search all loaded modules to verify this.

+## Additional Features

+**Notifications**: Users (including myself) do not actively monitor their journald logs, so a userland notification daemon has been included to monitor journald logs and display them to the user using libnotify.